A Lesson to Learn: Citius Pharmaceuticals Inc. (CTXR)

 CTXR’s Market Performance

-CTXR stocks went down by -10.38% for the week, with a monthly drop of -15.03% and a quarterly performance of 45.13%, while its annual performance rate touched 141.18%.
-The volatility ratio for the week stands at 7.32% while the volatility levels for the past 30 days are set at 6.45% for Citius Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is -11.28% for CTXR stocks with a simple moving average of 28.15% for the last 200 days.
+CTXR stocks went up by 15.85% for the week, with a monthly drop of -1.55% and a quarterly performance of 55.74%, while its annual performance rate touched 134.57%.
+The volatility ratio for the week stands at 9.86% while the volatility levels for the past 30 days are set at 7.04% for Citius Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is 7.10% for CTXR stocks with a simple moving average of 47.28% for the last 200 days.

-During the last 5 trading sessions, CTXR fell by -10.38%, which changed the moving average for the period of 200-days by +49.09% in comparison to the 20-day moving average, which settled at $1.8305.
-In addition, Citius Pharmaceuticals Inc. saw 60.78% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CTXR rose by +15.85%, which changed the moving average for the period of 200-days by +47.29% in comparison to the 20-day moving average, which settled at $1.7740.
+In addition, Citius Pharmaceuticals Inc. saw 86.27% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CTXR